stollander33/docs/docs/developers/developer_guide.md

 Let's say your project is based on version A and you want to upgrade it to version B.

 1. edit your project_configuration.yml to change project.rapydo from A to B. Probably you also want to increase your project.version
-2. install rapydo-controller version B (now that you changed the required RAPyDo version in project_configuration.yml you are able to upgrade your controller with `rapydo install auto`)
+2. install rapydo-controller version B (now that you changed the required RAPyDo version in project_configuration.yml you are able to upgrade your controller with `rapydo install`)
 3. if you have custom docker builds change the base image from `rapydo/base-image:A`to `rapydo/base-image:B`
 4. execute the upgrade of your local instance, as describe in [User Guide](docs/users/user_guide.md#upgrade-to-a-new-version)